 We grabbed a super-sized bottle of Red Red and off we went.
-We started with 20 drops, then 40, than 50 and we added 10 more drops getting us to the 60 drop count in no time flat.
-We knew even if it wasn’t the deepest red, that it would darken a few shades while waiting to bake (this is the maturation process that a lot of brands talk about).
+We started with 20 drops, then 40, and found our way to 60 drops!
+We knew even if it wasn’t the deepest red, that it would darken a few shades while waiting to bake.

 The macarons turned out gorgeous, as we knew they would.
 Beautiful feet, sturdy tops, full shells.
 So let’s get on to the next color.

 We also tried Red Rose in the The Sugar Art line, but we didn’t have enough left in the pot for their suggested amount of drops relative to the amount of macronage we had, but we were impressed that the light pink that we ended with did mature into a really dark beautiful pink.
-That being said we promise at another time to give this color another go… after we order more, obviously…and will update this post.
+That being said we promise at another time to give this color another go!

 Want to try?
-Here is our shell recipe.
 Give it a go, and tell us what you think.